-- Report one: Cadmium in New Zealand agriculture [PDF, 901 KB]
+- Cadmium in New Zealand agriculture [PDF, 901 KB]

-- Soil maps of cadmium in New Zealand [PDF, 1.9 MB]
+- Status of cadmium in New Zealand soils: 2014

 How MPI monitors cadmium in food

-Cadmium content in food is monitored as part of the Total Diet Study run by MPI every 5 years.
-Results from the Total Diet Study (2009 and 2018) continue to confirm that cadmium intake by the NZ population is well below the limit set by the World Health Organisation.
-There is no evidence of an increase in cadmium exposure through diet.
+Cadmium levels in food are monitored as part of the New Zealand Total Diet Study run by MPI every 5 years.
+Results from the latest Total Diet Study continue to confirm that the amount of cadmium in the diet of the average New Zealander is within World Health Organization guidelines.
+This is well below levels which affect human health.

 Who to contact